30+ Windows 11 Services to Disable for Gaming Performance

 1. Download and install Optimizer from its GitHub releases page.

-4. Restart your computer for the changes to take effect.
+4. Restart your computer to apply the changes.

 Nyau Wai Hoe